Alison Kreviazuk: 2014 to present

 While she has not curled competitively in Sweden since moving there, instead focusing on coaching, Kreviazuk did return to Canada to play in the 2015 Players' Championship for the Margaretha Sigfridsson rink.
 The following season, Kreviazuk got the opportunity to throw lead rocks for the Jennifer Jones rink at the 2015 Stockholm Ladies Cup, filling in for regular lead Dawn McEwen.
 Kreviazuk also attended the 2017 Canadian Olympic Curling Trials as the alternate for Allison Flaxey's team.

 Personal life

 Kreviazuk graduated from the University of Ottawa in 2009 with a degree in leisure studies and worked in sales for Capital Fiat.
 She is the second cousin of singer Chantal Kreviazuk, although Alison's surname is pronounced slightly differently.
 Her sisters are former teammate Lynn Kreviazuk and Cheryl Kreviazuk, another competitive curler.

+Kreviazuk now lives in Karlstad, Sweden and is married to Fredrik Lindberg.